 Where is Pelvic floor physical therapy offered?

-Pelvic floor PT is offered at The University of Vermont Medical Center Continence Center on the Fanny Allen Campus as well as at the Orthopedic Specialty Center on Tilley Drive in South Burlington.
-To make an appointment or to speak with one of our pelvic floor therapists call the Orthopedic Specialty Center at 802- 847-7910, or the Continence Center at 802-847-5800.
+Pelvic floor PT is offered through Pelvic Medicine and Reconstructive Surgery on the Fanny Allen Campus as well as at the Orthopedic Specialty Center on Tilley Drive in South Burlington.
+To make an appointment or to speak with one of our pelvic floor therapists, call the Orthopedic Specialty Center at 802- 847-7910, or Pelvic Medicine and Reconstructive Surgery at 802-847-5800.

 How can Physical Therapy help?